- 1 Cryptocurrency Mining Explained

 In return, you will have to pay a certain amount to acquire the mining power.
 You don’t have to worry about equipment costs, electricity bills and cooling solutions.
 But they make take some form of maintenance fee to maintain the rigs for you.

 Unfortunately, most of these cloud mining services are plain scams.
 They will take your money, invest it in the way they like and show you fake stats.
 When the times comes they send you cryptocurrencies that they bought not mined.

 But there are legitimate cloud miners too.
-Cloud mining services like Genesis Mining, Hashflare etc are very reputed companies and very popular amongst cryptocurrency enthusiasts.
+Cloud mining services like Innovamining, Hashflare etc are very reputed companies and very popular amongst cryptocurrency enthusiasts.